TITLE 6 PRIMARY AND SECONDARY EDUCATION

 records of pesticide applications will be kept for three years at each school

-site and be available upon request to parents, guardians, students, teachers and staff.
+site and be available upon request to parents, guardians, students, teachers

 (vii) If